wernsey/rengine/DEVNOTES.md

 ## pakker

-I should bundle my **pakker** program (that creates the PAK files)'s code with Rengine's.

-**Pakker** should also be scriptable.
+**Pakr** should also be scriptable.
 I forsee that manually adding files to PAKs will become unwieldy as the projects grow, so having a script to create PAK files could help.
 At the moment I think Musl with the pak API.

 # P.S.

-I Keep this file nicely formatted with this command:
+I keep this file (and README.md) nicely formatted with this command:

 `fmt DEVNOTES.md > DEVNOTES.md~; mv DEVNOTES.md~ DEVNOTES.md`